htcondor/htcondor/docs/version-history/development-release-series-91.rst

 Release Notes:

 - HTCondor version 9.1.3 released on August 19, 2021.

+- This version includes all the updates from :ref:`lts-version-history-905`.

 - Globus GSI is no longer needed for X.509 proxy delegation